Sunday, November 29, 2020

 Walking Tour in Mumbai

-I had a terrible experience in Mumbai, and that's something unforgettable.
-The city is the financial and cultural capital of India.
-And it's one of the finest and wealthiest cities in India.
+I had a terrible experience in Mumbai, but it was unforgettable.
+Mumbai is India's financial and cultural capital and one of its finest and wealthiest cities.

-The district of Bandra where I stayed was a busy scene of street commerce, where businesses are displayed on the streets, primarily ready-to-wear, colorful garments, and other personal products.
-I didn't bring many clothes from New Delhi, so I could buy something new from Mumbai, but then I haven't bought a new Kurta, but just a few shirts for 150 rupees each and a new pair of shoes from a Nike outlet store in Bandra.
-That's all I needed for my walking tours around Mumbai's streets and downtown areas.
+The district of Bandra, where I resided, was a vibrant hub of street commerce, offering a unique shopping experience.
+The streets were lined with a variety of businesses, primarily showcasing ready-to-wear, colorful garments, and other personal products.
+My limited wardrobe from New Delhi prompted me to indulge in some local shopping, and I ended up with a few shirts and a new pair of shoes from a Nike outlet store in Bandra.
+These were all I needed for my explorations of Mumbai's streets and downtown areas.

-Some days, I would travel by cab from Bandra and pass through the Bandra-Worli Sea Link.
-It's a majestic bridge connecting Mumbai's two most essential districts and the gateway to the downtown area where the world heritage sites are located.
+On certain days, I would take a cab from Bandra and traverse the awe-inspiring Bandra-Worli Sea Link.
+This majestic bridge, a symbol of modern engineering, connects Mumbai's two most essential districts and serves as the gateway to the downtown area, where the world heritage sites are located.

-I would pass and get intrigued with the tower mansion of the Ambanis.
-They're India's richest family and business tycoon.
-That's a million-dollar house in Mumbai's most expensive real estate location.
+During my explorations, I often found myself passing by the tower mansion of the Ambanis, India's richest family and business tycoon.
+The sheer opulence of this million-dollar house, located in Mumbai's most expensive real estate location, never failed to intrigue me.

 I enjoyed the gallery viewing inside the Taj Mahal Palace Hotel.
 From its construction, the Royal visits, and the terrorist attack, I learned a piece of its glory and gruesome history.

-One day, I traveled by train from Bandra to Christchurch station, and I had a horrible experience with the ticketing system, in which I got into trouble.
-Luckily, I survived and continued exploring the cricket field around the University of Mumbai and the nearby areas where I had escaped from another trap.
-Still, I enjoy watching students playing cricket -- a popular Indian sport similar to baseball.
+One day, I decided to experience Mumbai's local train system.
+I traveled from Bandra to Christchurch station, but I had a horrible experience with the ticketing system.
+Due to a misunderstanding, I was fined for not having the correct ticket.
+This incident taught me the importance of understanding the local transportation rules.
+Despite this setback, I continued exploring the cricket field around the University of Mumbai and the nearby areas.
+I enjoyed watching students play cricket, a popular Indian sport similar to baseball.

 I spent more days in Bandra, and so I explored the streets.
-There were days I enjoyed a cup of cappuccino in a café, and some days I visited the nearby churches to pray.
-I went to a church on a hilltop, a short distance car ride via Hill Road.
+Some days, I enjoyed a cup of cappuccino in a café, and some days, I visited the nearby churches to pray.
+I went to a church on a hilltop, a short car ride via Hill Road.

 Before I left Mumbai, I had yet to find Bollywood.
 It's not a place, but it's a film center.
 I understand they're the largest producer of films in the world.
-I've watched some of Shah Rukh Khan and Amir Khan's films not in Mumbai but in the cinema in Delhi.
+I've watched some of Shah Rukh Khan and Amir Khan's films not in Mumbai but in Delhi cinema.
 There's more to Bollywood in Mumbai, but I needed more.

-That was a month-long stay, and I learned about the place and the people, culture, food, music, and lifestyle.
+That was a month-long stay, during which I learned about the place and its people, culture, food, music, and lifestyle.

 Mumbai has a colorful heritage and history; whenever I have a chance to return in the future, it will be much more wonderful and truly memorable.